skyfire-xyz/kyapay-ietf-draft/draft-dz-kyapayprofile.md

 ## Roles

+Agent:
+: ...

+Agent Platform:
+: ...

 Principal:
 : A legal entity (human or organization) on whose behalf / in whose authority an agent or service is operating.

 Buyer Principal:
 : A legal entity (human or organization) behind the purchase / consumption of a product or service.
 Typically interacts with the seller via an agent, agentic interface, or a programmatic interface (API).
 The Buyer Principal gives the agent or interface permission to act on their behalf.

+Seller Service:
+: ...

+Settlement Network:
+: ...

 # KYAPay Token Schemas